 For over 70 years, Mind has been at the forefront of campaigning to improve mental health services and fight for the rights of people with mental health problems.

 In 2018/19 Mind's income, including net profit contribution from our network of shops, was £42.5m.

-Much is committed to running our national information services, including our infoline, based in Wales, which dealt with over 76,000 queries last year.
-We distributed over a million information booklets last year and the information pages of our website were accessed 10.8 million times.
+Much is committed to running our national information services, including our infoline, based in Wales, which responded to over 118,000 people last year (2018/19).
+The information pages of our website were accessed nearly 16 million times.
 These Information Standard accredited resources can be a lifeline for those struggling with their mental health.

-Mind has main offices in London and Cardiff.
-In addition we have around 130 local Minds across England and Wales.
+Mind has main offices in London and Cardiff (Mind Cymru).
+In addition we have around 125 local Minds across England and Wales.
 These are independent charities in their own right that affiliate to Mind.
 They have their own fundraising activities and most of them are involved in running local services funded by the NHS or local authorities.
-Our local Minds have a combined income of £119m and they provide services which benefitted over 300,000 people in 2016/17.
-In Wales the local network has provided support to around 20,600 people and had an income of £8-9m.
+Our local Minds provided services which benefitted almost 400,000 people in 2018/19.

 We are transparent about how our money is raised and spent, which is published every year in our annual accounts.
 We strongly refute claims that we are denying our local Mind network funding.

 We work in partnership with our local Mind network and support them by using our national infrastructure to secure funding on their behalf.
 For example, we may sometimes receive funding from corporate partners, charitable trusts or government who expect a project to be centrally managed but locally delivered.
 We know that together we are stronger.

 We also make grants available to our local Minds annually to help them sustain existing services or to enable them to develop new projects.
 These grants often benefit local services that reach people who are likely to experience multiple forms of discrimination.
 In 2018/19, £3m was made available to the network directly in the form of grants.